Ed Asner, actor who twice had the role of a lifetime as newsman Lou Grant, dies at 91

+His death was confirmed by his publicist, Charles Sherman.
+Additional details were not immediately available.

-The son of an immigrant junk dealer, Mr. Asner had a fireplug build, jowly countenance and workingman’s semblance that are not traditionally considered the raw materials of stardom.
+The son of an immigrant junk dealer, Mr. Asner had a fireplug build, jowly countenance and workingman’s appearance that are not traditionally considered the raw materials of stardom.
 Those attributes were perfect, however, for the gruff, middle-aged news director of WJM-TV, the fictional Minneapolis television station at the center of “The Mary Tyler Moore Show.”

 Widely regarded as one of the finest sitcoms in TV history, the program aired on CBS from 1970 to 1977 and starred Mary Tyler Moore as Mary Richards, an earnest assistant producer who became a generational ideal of the single working woman.
-Mr. Asner, then in his 40s, played Mary’s crusty boss and was catapulted to a decades-long acting career that would include hundreds of TV and movie credits.
+Mr. Asner, then in his 40s, played Mary’s crusty boss and was catapulted to fame in the midst of a decades-long acting career that would include hundreds of TV and movie credits.

-Besides Mr. Asner and Moore, the cast included a bevy of first-rate character actors: Gavin MacLeod as Murray Slaughter, the long-suffering news writer; Ted Knight as Ted Baxter, the pompous anchor; Betty White as Sue Ann Nivens, hostess of the TV station’s “Happy Homemaker” program; and Valerie Harper as Mary’s self-deprecating neighbor and friend Rhoda Morgenstern.
+Besides Mr. Asner and Moore, the cast included a host of first-rate character actors: Gavin MacLeod as Murray Slaughter, the long-suffering news writer; Ted Knight as Ted Baxter, the pompous anchor; Betty White as Sue Ann Nivens, hostess of the TV station’s “Happy Homemaker” program; and Valerie Harper as Mary’s self-deprecating neighbor and friend Rhoda Morgenstern.

 With a single exchange in the first episode, “Mr. Grant,” as Mary always called him, was installed in the annals of TV comedy.

-“You know what?” he asks Mary, his new hire, her perfectly coiffed hair in laughable contrast to his loosened tie.
+“You know what?” he asks Mary, his new hire, her perfectly coifed hair in laughable contrast to his loosened tie.
 “You’ve got spunk.”

-“Well, yes . . . ” she replies, blushingly modest, to which Mr. Asner barks his memorable punch line:
+“Well, yes,” she replies, blushingly modest, to which Mr. Asner barks his memorable punchline:

 “I hate spunk.”

-Between its original broadcast and reruns shown on “Nick at Nite” in the 1990s, the show endeared itself to millions and ended with a plotline in which new management fires the newsroom crew, with the ludicrous exception of Ted.
-After a tearful speech by Lou — “I treasure you people” — the staff shuffles in a group-hug to a box of Kleenex and then files out, with Mary left to turn off the lights.
+Between its original broadcast and reruns, the show endeared itself to millions and ended with a plotline in which new management fires the newsroom crew, with the ludicrous exception of Ted.
+After a tearful speech by Lou — “I treasure you people” — the staff shuffles in a group hug to a box of Kleenex and then files out, with Mary left to turn off the lights.

-When “The Mary Tyler Moore Show” ended in 1977, Mr. Asner’s character was re-imagined as a hard-charging Los Angeles newspaper editor in“Lou Grant,” a CBS drama that addressed issues such as overseas dictatorship, nuclear power and the mental health of Vietnam War veterans.
+When “The Mary Tyler Moore Show” ended in 1977, Mr. Asner’s character was reimagined as a hard-charging Los Angeles newspaper editor in“Lou Grant,” a CBS drama that addressed issues such as overseas dictatorship, nuclear power and the mental health of Vietnam War veterans.
 Nancy Marchand played a fictional publisher modeled in part on Katharine Graham of The Washington Post.

-The transition was the rare example of a major comedic character turned into a serious one.
-Mr. Asner received five Primetime Emmy awards as Lou — three for supporting actor in a comedy and two for lead actor in a drama.
+Mr. Asner’s comedic role turned into one with serious themes and dramatic nuance.
+He received five Primetime Emmy Awards as Lou Grant — three for supporting actor in a comedy and two for lead actor in a drama.

 “ ‘Lou Grant’ is the best new show of the season,” Washington Post television critic Tom Shales wrote in 1977.
 “Like the man in the title, it is a bracing, reassuring combination of an essentially gentle spirit and good, old-fashioned guts.
 This may be not only what television needs, but what America needs.”

 CBS canceled “Lou Grant” in 1982, citing declining ratings.
-Many observers, as well as Mr. Asner, suspected that the true cause was the leading man’s political activism.
+Many observers, including Mr. Asner, suspected that the true cause was his real-world political activism.

 Mr. Asner was prominently involved in the Screen Actors Guild strike over wages and profit-sharing in 1980 and was SAG president from 1981 to 1985.
 During that time, he criticized President Ronald Reagan for sending military aid to the right-wing government in El Salvador and helped raise funds for medical supplies for leftist rebels there.